rodricios/eatiht/README.md

 I'm collaborating with [Tim Weninger](http://www3.nd.edu/~tweninge/) in a must-read data-driven opinion piece (publish date is tba).
 I benchmarked Eatiht and many more content extractors; you can follow the [current work here!](https://github.com/rodricios/crawl-to-the-future).

 Read [Matthew Peters's](https://github.com/matt-peters) article that benchmarked Eatiht, along with few other content extractors written in Python.

-tl;dr: Eatiht's etv2 is fast, but not so accurate (my own research suggests that the original algo is more reliable).

-Check out eatiht's [website](http://rodricios.github.io/eatiht/) where I walk through each step in the original algorithm!

 Follow me on [twitter](https://twitter.com/rodricios) :)